taboola/goreplay/README.md

 ## Advanced use

 ### Rate limiting
-Both replay and listener support rate limiting.
+Every input and output support rate limiting.
 It can be useful if you want forward only part of production traffic and not overload your staging environment.

+There are 2 limiting algorithms: absolute or percentage based.

-Current throttling works like this: If for current second it reached specified requests limit - disregard the rest, on next second counter reseted.
+Absolute: If for current second it reached specified requests limit - disregard the rest, on next second counter reseted.

+Percentage: It use random generator to decided if request pass or not based on weight you specified.

-You can specify your desired requests per second using the "|" operator after the server address:
+You can specify your desired limit using the
+"|" operator after the server address:

-#### Limiting replay
+#### Limiting replay using absolute number
 ```
 # staging.server will not get more than 10 requests per second
 gor --input-tcp :28020 --output-http "http://staging.com|10"
 ```

-#### Limiting listener
+#### Limiting listener using percentage based limiter
 ```
-# replay server will not get more than 10 requests per second
+# replay server will not get more than 10% of requests
 # useful for high-load environments
-gor --input-raw :80 --output-tcp "replay.local:28020|10"
+gor --input-raw :80 --output-tcp "replay.local:28020|10%"
 ```

+### Filtering

 #### Match on regexp of url
 ```